sy-zhou/piazza-extension/README.md

-# Piazza Extension
+# Pi(a)zza

-Modifies Piazza's default styling to create a cleaner interface.
-More features to come soon!
+A Chrome extension which modifies Piazza's default styling to improve the user experience.
+Inspired by similar efforts made on WaterlooWorks and Learn.

+Feel free to try it out!